AI Trust & Assurance · Regulated Industries · Senior Judgment

 Sergey Kinchin, PhD · Dublin

-That instinct carried through every role since: building legal functions from zero at a fintech startup during international expansion, restructuring group operations as Head of Legal and Company Secretary for an Australian marine services group, and partnering with AI, Innovation, and Technology teams at a global pharma services company listed on NASDAQ.
+That instinct carried through every role since: building legal functions from zero at a fintech startup during international expansion, restructuring operations as Head of Legal and Company Secretary for a marine services group, and partnering with AI, Innovation, and Technology teams as AI product counsel at a global pharma services company on NASDAQ.

-The pattern across every role: I stepped in when things were unstructured, and left them with systems that ran without me.
-Now I build the thing I’ve spent 15 years learning how to build: AI workflows for regulated companies where the governance is already inside them.
+The pattern: I stepped in when things were unstructured, and left them with systems that ran without me.
+Now I work at the intersection of AI trust, risk judgment, and regulated deployment, where the question is not “is this compliant?” but “is this actually safe to sail?”

 Working Style